February 2023

 The feet have a total of 250,000 sweat glands.
 This vast collection can produce about a cup of sweat each day, more per square inch than any other body part.
 The feet contain eccrine sweat glands, which are designed to cool down the body.
 These consist mostly of salt and water and do not produce foot odor.
 Bacteria, which thrives in moist, warm environments such as sweaty feet enclosed in socks and shoes, does produce foul odors.
 Many types of bacteria live on the feet and interact with the sweat produced.
 Through a complex process involving the bacteria, the sweat glands, and the byproducts of those glands, foot odor is produced.
 The type of odor depends on which type of bacteria is present and thriving.
 Fortunately, there are a number of remedies and lifestyle changes available that can reduce the problem of extreme foot odor.
 For more information on how to handle this annoying problem, please consult a podiatrist.

 Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact one of our podiatrists from Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact Steven Spivak, DPM from Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Everyday Foot Care